-As of December 31, 2022, the Company has federal and state net operating loss ("NOL") carryforwards of \$167.5 million and \$72.0 million, respectively.
-Of the amount of federal and state NOL carryforwards, \$123.4 million and \$16.5 million, respectively, can be carried forward indefinitely.
+As of December 31, 2023, the Company has federal and state net operating loss ("NOL") carryforwards of \$187.2 million and \$92.0 million, respectively.
+Of the amount of federal and state NOL carryforwards, \$143.1 million and \$22.3 million, respectively, can be carried forward indefinitely.
 The remaining federal and state NOL carryforwards begin to expire in 2030 and 2037, unless previously utilized.
-The Company also has federal and state research credit carryforwards of approximately \$5.0 million and \$2.3 million, respectively, unless previously utilized.
+The Company also has federal and state research credit carryforwards of approximately \$9.1 million and \$3.1 million, respectively, unless previously utilized.
 The federal and New Jersey research credit carryforwards will begin to expire in 2037 and 2027, respectively, unless previously utilized.
 The California research and development ("R&D") credit will carry forward indefinitely.
-The increase in the valuation allowance is \$14.4 million and \$28.2 million for the years ended December 31, 2022 and 2021, respectively.
+The increase in the valuation allowance is \$19.4 million and \$14.4 million for the years ended December 31, 2023 and 2022, respectively.

 Pursuant to Section 382 and 383 of the Internal Revenue Code ("IRC"), utilization of the Company's NOL carryforwards and R&D credits may be subject to annual limitations in the event of any significant future changes in its ownership structure.
 These annual limitations may result in the expiration of NOL carryforwards and R&D credits prior to utilization.
-As of December 31, 2022, the Company has completed an IRC Section 382 analysis through the date of the Merger.
-Ownership changes were identified that will result in annual limitations on future utilization of NOL and R&D credit carryforwards.
-To the extent such limitations will cause NOL and R&D credit carryforwards to expire unused, these tax attributes have been removed from deferred tax asset table above.